- Student Device initiative

 Students may use their elective units to complete an additional major from the pool of Business majors (80 credit points), or a major from another discipline area (80 credit points), or up to 80 credit points from the wide range of units offered by Western Sydney University.

-Second majors from other disciplines to complement your primary Business major include:
+Second majors from other disciplines to complement your primary Business major include the following

 Enrolment in elective units is subject to meeting any required criteria for individual units, such as co-requisites and pre-requisites.